Elements-Agency/benjaminjyoung/content/artwork/pomonas-bowl/index.md

 alt: This painting by Ben Young is a still life oil painting of an pomegranate fruit sitting in a metal bowl atop a velvet clothed table.
 author: Benjamin J. Young

+progress: Oil paint on MDF board that I had plastered Gesso all over, that was previously existing art print from my childhood.
+Further refining my technique from the Massillon Helmet realism painting, I objectively forced myself to use abstract brushwork for not only blending, but for non-hard lines as well.
+This became my longest time consuming artwork, yet.

 featured: true
 popularity: 1
 ratio: landscape